PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/10-Reading-and-Writing.md

 ##### Office 2003 compatibility pack

-Because of a bug in the Office2003 compatibility pack, there can be some small issues when opening Excel2007 spreadsheets (mostly related to formula calculation).
+Because of a bug in the Office2003 compatibility pack, there can be some small issues when opening Xlsx spreadsheets (mostly related to formula calculation).
 You can enable Office2003 compatibility with the following code:

 ```
 $objWriter = new PHPExcel_Writer_Excel2007($objPHPExcel);